metomi/rose/sphinx/tutorial/cylc/runtime/introduction.rst

       * Try pressing the "Pause" button which is found in the top left-hand corner of the GUI.

       * Try right-clicking on a task.
-From the context menu you could try:
+From the right-click menu you could try:

         * "Trigger (run now)"
         * "Reset State"